tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![stu_beta_data_read](Images/stu_beta_data_read.png)

-* Once the data is combines, it's easier to calculate the daily returns for each stock; simply call the `pct_change` function on the combined DataFrame.
+* Once the data is combined, it's easier to calculate the daily returns for each stock; simply call the `pct_change` function on the combined DataFrame.

   ![combined-dataframe](Images/combined-dataframe.png)